Update 2/11/20: T

 In most cases, you can expect what we are providing online to closely match what was to be available at the Music Centres.
 In a few cases, we will have to change timings slightly, and there will be some activities (eg larger ensembles) that we won’t be able to provide online.
 If you have already enrolled, the Head of your Music Centre will be contacting you soon with more information about what will be on offer.

 We’re very sorry for any disappointment caused by this news – we were very much looking forward to starting again on-site this week, as no doubt many of you were.
 The most important thing, however, is that we stay safe in these difficult times.
 The online solution will hopefully allow many of us to keep making music until we can meet again.

-If you would like to enrol for a Music Centre activity, you can still use our online form to register in advance.
-Your details will be held until we have a clear picture of what the situation will be as regards opening in November.
+If you would like to enrol for an online Music Centre activity, you can still use our online form to register.

 Please note that completing the form does in itself not commit you to payment, and it does not guarantee a place – once we receive your form, we will contact you to confirm your activities and arrange payment.

 It is important to us that the Music Centres are able to open as safely as possible.
 We will therefore be introducing social distancing and other safety measures at all of the centres.
 Please click here to read our guidance on staying safe at Music Centres.

 Want to learn to play an instrument or sing?
 Already play, but want to improve?
 Get expert tuition and friendly support at Leeds Music Centres.
 The Music Centres run on Saturday mornings at venues all over Leeds.
 All ages are welcome, from under 5s to over 60s.
 We have something for everyone, from fun beginner groups to advanced ensembles, covering all styles and levels of experience.